 There may be some coverage factors beyond price.
 For example, some insurers may have better coverage for historic homes with special details.
 Also, there may be benefits to bundling your home and car insurance coverage with that company, even if it may be slightly more expensive.

-The agent or broker can also be your advocate if you have a claim.
+The agent or broker can also advocate if you have a claim.

-“The independent agent will know how the various carriers handle their claims and will work to try to align your expectations with the claims process,” says McBride.
+“The independent agent will know how the various carriers handle their claims and will work to align your expectations with the claims process,” says McBride.

-If you’d like to do the shopping on your own, take time to do extra research yourself.
-Study up on the coverage details and use some online tools and resources to help determine how much coverage you need and how to fill in any gaps.
+If you’d like to do the shopping on your own, do extra research yourself.
+Study the coverage details and use some online tools and resources to help determine how much coverage you need and how to fill in any gaps.